COX_HAZARDS

 Returns:

-list[list]: 2D list with Cox regression results, or error message string.
+list[list]: 2D list with Cox regression results

 """